 For some fun, I decided to make one of the kites aqua and frame another with aqua on the opposite side.

 I kept the quilting nice and breezy which is what kites prefer, I suppose.
-Wavy line quilting with my walking foot is one of my favourites – I just use the block seams as the basic grid and I fill in from there.
-A few windy whirls and swirls would have looked good too, but I’m not a FMQer so maybe someone out there could try that for me?
+Wavy line quilting with my walking foot is one of my favourites.
+I just use the block seams as the basic grid and I fill in from there.
+The best part of quilting a mini quilt is that it’s so very quick to do.

-The binding was a fast affair.
-I used a yellow zigzag fabric and machine sewed it with a zigzag stitch.
+The binding was also a fast affair.
+I used a yellow zigzag fabric and machine sewed it with a zigzag stitch in yellow thread.

-There are plenty of opportunities to play with colour in this design.
+There are plenty of opportunities to play with colour in this mini quilt design.

 Here’s a ready-to-colour-in picture if you’d like to experiment (just right click and “Open Image in New Tab” – you can then print it from there.)

-Here’s a rainbow version I was playing around with:
+Here’s a rainbow mini quilt version I was playing around with.
+Within each kite there are two fabrics, one light and one dark.

 I think the inverted blocks add a bit of interest, but if you prefer straight up and down colour how about this one: